Halterneck

 Halterneck is a style of women's clothing strap that runs from the front of the garment around the back of the neck, generally leaving the upper back uncovered.
 The name comes from livestock halters.
-The word "halter" is of Germanic origin and means "holder" or "that which holds".
+The word "halter" means "holder" or "that which holds" and is of Germanic origin.

-The halter style is used with swimsuits, to maximize sun tan exposure on the back and minimize tan lines.
-It is also used with dresses or shirts, to create a backless dress or top.
-The neck strap can itself be covered by the wearer's hair, leaving the impression from behind that nothing is holding the dress or shirt up.
+The halter style is used with swimsuits to maximize sun exposure on the back and minimize tan lines.
+It is also used with dresses or shirts to create a backless dress or top.
+The neck strap can be covered by the wearer's hair, leaving the impression from behind that nothing is holding the dress or shirt up.

-If a bra is worn with a halter top, it is generally either strapless or of halterneck construction itself, to avoid exposing the back straps of a typical bra.
+If a bra is worn with a halter top, it is generally either strapless or is a halterneck construction itself.
+This is to avoid exposing the back straps of a typical bra.

-A halter top is a type of sleeveless shirt similar to a tank top (by the American English definition) but with the straps being tied behind the neck.
-In another style of the halter top, there is only a narrow strap behind the neck and a narrow strap behind the middle of the back, so that it is mostly backless.
-This design resembles many bikini tops, although it covers the chest more and may cover some, all or even none of the abdomen at the front.
+A halter top is a type of sleeveless shirt similar to a tank top but with the straps being tied behind the neck.
+In another style of the halter top, there is only a narrow strap behind the neck and a narrow strap behind the middle of the back, making it mostly backless.
+This design resembles many bikini tops, although it covers the chest more.
+This design can cover some, all or none of the abdomen at the front.

-It has been suggested that the neckline's appeal stems from the fact that "it eliminated the need for spoiling the back detail with straps, leaving an uninterrupted area of skin to expose to the sun by day and display by night."
+It has been suggested that the neckline's appeal stems from both an aesthetic and practical purpose.
+The neckline eliminates the potential for unappealing straps in the back, leaving exposed skin to absorb sunlight and display an aesthetic taste.

+Cultural impact

+1930s

+The general halterneck style didn't gain large social recognition until the 1930s.
+The style first started trending through the fashion of French fashion designer Madeleine Vionnet.
+Vionnet often used the halterneck style in her most notable designs of the 1930s.
+In 1936, Vionnet showcased her famous "Carnival Dress," now recognized as one of the earliest documented examples of the halterneck being used as a statement in a high fashion design.
+The dress contains a bias-cut silk halter bodice that is found with a removable skirt made of black silk net.
+The Carnival Dress can now be found in a collection in the Metropolitan Museum of Art.

+Marilyn Monroe wearing the white halterneck dress famously recognized in Billy Wilder's film "Seven Year Itch."